-- A. If a DPA accepts a project assignment, it must perform the subsidy layering review. - B. Some State and local housing agencies have already signed a memorandum of understanding (MOU) with the local Multifamily Program Center to perform subsidy layering reviews. - C. If no MOU exists then the DPA must sign a memorandum of understanding (MOU) with the local Multifamily Program Center.
-The standard MOU for subsidy layering reviews may be modified to cover only the Section 202 delegated processing projects.
+- A. If a DPA accepts a project assignment, it must perform the subsidy layering review. - B. Some State and applicable housing agencies have already signed a Memorandum of Understanding (MOU) with the applicable Multifamily Program Center to perform subsidy layering reviews. - C. If no MOU exists then the DPA must sign a memorandum of understanding (MOU) with the applicable Multifamily Program Center.
+The standard MOU for subsidy layering reviews may be modified to cover only the Section 202 and Section 811 delegated processing projects.